danibarker/WordSmith/README.md

   	8. You will be brough to a page called Console, where you will see your App, click on Manage

-  	9. Copy your Client ID, you will need to put this in config.dat
+  	9. Copy your Client ID, you will need to put this in config.json

-  	10. Open config.dat and replace the lines with your information:
+  	10. Open config.json and replace the lines with your information, be sure to leave the variables in quotes:

-		first line is the oauth
-	  	second line is your client id
+		irc_token is the oauth, make sure it includes the text "oauth:" and not just the rest of the string client_id is your client id
-	  	third line is your bot's username
+	  	nick is your bot's username
-	  	fourth line is the channels you want it to join separated by commas fifth line is the name of the lexicon (for csw.dat it would just be "csw")
+	  	channels is the channels you want it to join and their initial lexicon

   	11. Save this file